AdobeDocs/experience-manager-65.en/help/assets/previewing-assets.md

         </ul> <p><strong>To preview asset in a particular viewer</strong></p>
         <ul>
         <li>Near the upper-left corner of the page, click the icon so the drop-down list appears.
 Click <strong>Viewers</strong> from the list, then select a viewer that you want to apply to the asset.</li>
         </ul> <p>Use the <strong>+</strong> and <strong>&ndash;</strong> icons to increase or decrease the zoom of the selected image, respectively.
-Click <strong>Reset</strong> to return the image to the original zoom.<br /> If you are on a mobile device, double-tap the image to zoom in by steps.
+Click <strong>Reset</strong> to return the image to the original zoom.<br /> If you are on a touch-screen, double-tap the image to zoom in by steps.
 When you reach maximum zoom, double-tap the image again to reset the zoom state.
 Drag across the image to pan.</p> </td>
       </tr>
       <tr>
       <td>Multimedia</td>